mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But we don't do this; completely the opposite.
 If you get angry, [just this].
 But if you express anger, you know pretty well, the expression of anger influences others – so you can create your circumstances, which are called “angry world”.
 So very naturally, people don't feel good; people get angry with *you*.‌ And very naturally, anger is sort of snowballing, again and again.

-But when you do [zazen](glossary#zazen), or when you pray to the gods, “Protect me” – even though you don't know how to deal with anger, “please help me” ... why do you pray to the gods?
+When you do [zazen](glossary#zazen), or when you pray to the gods, “Protect me” – even though you don't know how to deal with anger, “please help me” ... why do you pray to the gods?
 Does God help you?
 Does God take away your anger?
 I don't think so.

 Or, [maybe] you believe God really takes away your anger.
 Well, in a sense you believe it, but actually, intellectually, you don't believe it; because anger is still anger, even though you pray to the gods, even though you pray to the [bodhisattvas](glossary#bodhisattva).
 [Avalokiteshvara](glossary#avalokiteshvara) is very nice; bodhisattvas expressing Buddha's compassion.
 But even though you pray to the gods or bodhisattvas, still there is anger.
 So, you don't believe, but in a sense you believe.
 So finally you don't know why you are doing it in that way.